Abhiricky1992/UTA-MAE3185-Notes/chap04/sec03/codeExamples.md

 }
 ```
 ## Blink Onboard LED
-Following code blinks the onboard LED and an external LED connected to GPIO 16
+Following code blinks the onboard LED and then an external LED connected to GPIO 16
 ```c++
 #include <stdio.h>
 #include <pico/stdlib.h>